Berkeley County, West Virginia: County government

-Berkeley County has an elected five member County Council.
+Berkeley County has an elected five member County Commission.

 Berkeley County Sheriff

 The Sheriff's Office operates the county jail, provides court protection, provides county building and facility security, and provides patrol and detective services for unincorporated areas of the county.
 Martinsburg has a municipal police department.

+As of 2025 1 officer of the Berkeley County Sheriff's Office has been killed in the line of duty.

 Berkeley County Emergency Ambulance Authority

 Emergency medical services for the county are provided by career employees of the BCEAA.
-A third service organization with an independent agency council which includes an elected member of the county council.
+A third service organization with an independent agency Board of Directors which includes an elected member of the county commission.
 BCEAA is responsible for all EMS throughout the county and is separate from the volunteer fire departments in the area.
+W. Brian Costello currently serves as its executive director.

 Politics

 After having leaned strongly towards the Democratic Party between the New Deal and Bill Clinton’s presidency, most of West Virginia has since 2000 seen a powerful swing towards the Republican Party due to declining unionization and differences with the Democratic Party’s liberal views on social issues.
 Berkeley County, in contrast, was in the majority opposed to secession at the Virginia Secession Convention and has voted solidly Republican over most of the century and a half since, with the exception of Democratic landslides.
 No Democratic presidential candidate has carried Berkeley County since Lyndon Johnson in 1964.